matt-sanford/annwn/docs/README.md

     details: Bodies are distinct from souls.
 Souls are made of a magical substance and has been scientifically proven.

   - title: Class
-    details: Flexible plugin API, allowing plugins to provide lots of plug-and-play features for your site.
+    details: Your access to Magic is directly proportional to your class standing.

-  - title: Bundlers
+  - title: Another Thing!
-    details: Default bundler is Vite, while Webpack is also supported.
-Choose the one you like!
+    details: fill this out
 ---